galcerte/masters/README.md

 of the previous documents.

 `thesis.py` and `slides.py` make various numerical calculations and generate graphs shown in the thesis and the defense's slides, respectively.
-Given that the Python scripts were made and then extensively modified on short notice, they are not in the best shape they could be.
-However, I will try to make them a bit more friendly to anyone else that's not me when I find the time.

 ## Dependencies
 ### `Memoria.tex`